vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 On Saturday 2026-08-08, I did hand gripper exercises and at-home jogging but skipped strength exercises to conserve time and energy.

+## 2026-08-09: skipped all exercises

+On Sunday 2026-08-09, I skipped all exercises to accommodate a meeting with friends in the early afternoon.